Self Assessment Tax Return: The freedom of working for yourself is great, and there is the potential for big money.

 Fill out your self-assessment tax return slowly and carefully.

-You can always save it and come back to it if you are doing it online, so there’s no need to hurry.
+You can always save it and return to it if you are doing it online, so there’s no need to hurry.

 Step 5: Submit the tax return